 Your holiday shouldn’t be an itemized agenda: experience this, eat that, enjoy this, expensive that.
 Your mind and your body need time to relax, to breathe in the purest air in Europe and exhale all the little problems and stresses that eat up so much of your time and energy.

-A stay at Ruka is best enjoyed when you give yourself ample time to experience the natural wonders of the wilderness.
+A stay at Ruka is best enjoyed when you give yourself and your loved ones ample time to experience the natural wonders of the wilderness.
 To eat the best food and let the professionals help you find what your inner voice is calling for.
-It’s your holiday; there’s no wrong answers.
+It’s your #holiday; there’s no wrong answers.

 Finns appreciate both Ruka’s offerings and its proximity to other great attractions.
 Only 25 kilometers south of Ruka village is downtown Kuusamo, a bustling burg with a summer theatre, museum, art galleries and more.
 Kuusamo also hosts the annual Photo Festival in the autumn, a gathering of nature photographers from around the world.
 Only 65 km away is Posio, home of world-famous ceramics artist and entrepeneur Anu Pentik.
 The Ranua Wildlife Park, home to Finland’s only polar bears, takes only a scenic 2 hour drive across southern Lapland.